miklevin/MikeLev.in/_posts/2024-11-24-brainstorming-book-titles-with-ai.md

-And the last one is just [some random guy on the internet](https://youtu.be/XRpHIa-2XCE?si=RCOoub5ytiehp2CP&t=886) who actually talks about these same issues the way I think about them and learned it in a year (green with jealousy).
+And the last one is just [some random guy on the internet](https://youtu.be/XRpHIa-2XCE?si=RCOoub5ytiehp2CP&t=886) who actually talks about these same issues the way I think about them and learned eMacs in a year (green with jealousy).
 But there are certain rabbit holes even I do not go down, and so far in my life the editor I admire most is eMacs.
 No. Life is too short for that journey into text wonderland.
 For those of you who want the most